Resources

 Deciding Which Holidays to Observe

 You can do this by leveraging your ERGs, building a task force, or sending out a quick pulse survey.
-The important thing is to listen carefully to your team and take their thoughts into consideration.

 Example Programming for DEI Holidays